riccardobernardi/distributed-sudoku-solver/README.md

 def hash(self){...}
 ```

+The is_solved method is very important because based on the status of the sudoku returns one of the states in this tuple: ("CORRECT","WRONG","CONTINUE").
+If the sudoku is completed then the "CORRECT" is returned, if there are duplicates or a cell have no number but also no available solutions(there is an empty list) then the "WRONG" word is returned and this means that you are in the wrong branch of the recursion that have to be dropped.
+If instead the sudoku is not solved but you are on the good way(no duplicates and no empty lists) then a "CONTINUE" is returned.

 To speed-up the computation of the most expensive operations(box operations in general) I precomputed the values and here is the signature of the function:

 ```python